gvwilson/thirdbit/src/fiction/iffy/index.md

 and no,
 neither of them had any idea what to say.

-Politics, reminiscences, and jokes with edges as sharp as ice crystal slowly mellowed as the main course gave way to rice pudding and more tea.
+Politics, reminiscences, and jokes with sharp edges slowly mellowed as the main course gave way to rice pudding and more tea.
 "You're really set on making the trip?"
 Doctor Johel asked, settling back in her chair.

-"Absolutely," the governor said confidently.
+"Oh, absolutely," the governor said expansively.
 "The Australians' cores think there's a seventy-eight percent chance Commander Wales was telling the truth about the base, but a ninety-something percent chance that the machines or the Brazilians will try to stop us reaching it.
 Which would be *really* interesting."
-He smiled as if the prospect of confronting a super-intelligent foe was on par with the release of a new chapter in his favorite sim.
+He smiled as if the prospect of confronting a super-intelligent foe was on par with playing a new chapter in his favorite sim.

-Conversation turned to lighter matters after that: a salvage expedition that had recently returned from the ruins of Sydney, shifts in the currents around the Peninsula, and the latest political scandal in Patagonia.
+Conversation turned to lighter matters after that: a salvage expedition that had recently returned from the ruins of Mumbai, shifts in the currents around the Peninsula, and the latest political scandal in Patagonia.
 Between the warmth,